asael697/varstan/README.md

 In this scenario both models seem to be a good choice for birth series analysis.
 Even so the harmonic regression fits more parameters.
-It is an obvious choice for birth’s sinusoidal behavior.
+It is an obvious choice for birth's sinusoidal behavior.
 As an example of model selection criteria, we compute the *bayes\_factor()* in logarithmic scale, that compares the marginals models likelihoods, values above 6 (*in logarithmic scale*) provide good evidence for selecting the first